Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Oil and Pyrex.md

 ### Waves at Boundaries (for older visitors)

-At CHaOS+ events, or if you are confident at public events, this can be used to demonstrate how waves change speed indifferent mediums.
+At CHaOS+ events, or if you are confident at public events, this can be used to demonstrate how waves change speed in different mediums.
 To set up, clamp the wave model between 2 tables and add weights to skewers on one end.
 Playing around with this you should be able to see reflected waves and a noticeable change in wave speed at the boundary.

 [1] The "speed of light" is defined in a vacuum; in denser materials it travels slightly more slowly.
 [2] And any impurities in the glass - this is why most glass is green if you look at it side-on.
 Optical glass (for optical fibres, etc) is much higher purity.